Military Family Readiness (MFR) Program Accreditation

 The Standards for Military Family Readiness Programs are divided into three parts:

 Programs must demonstrate implementation of both the Administration and Management and the Service Delivery Administration Standards because they encompass aspects of operations that apply to all programs regardless of the services provided.
 Additionally, programs must demonstrate implementation of specific Service Standards that reflect the services it provides.

 COA’s standards are web-based and can be accessed at any time.
 View the standards.

 COA makes a preliminary determination of eligibility after it receives a completed application from a program.

 For more detail regarding the accreditation process, download and review the Accreditation Guidelines.

 Interested in learning more?
-Request an information kit.
+Request a digital info kit.